okken/pytest-check/README.md

 * Any of these can be used on their own, or combined.

+* Recommendation:
+    * Don't worry about this unless you need to.
+    * If you are using check a lot in tight loops with tons of data points, then speed it up significantly with all of these flags:
+        * `--check-no-tb --check-max-report=10 --check-max-fail=20`.

 ## Local speedups

 The flags above are global settings, and apply to every test in the test run.